otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 - Implement validation on create and update operations.
 - Implement filtering, sorting and pagination on read all operations.
 - Implement role-based access control with at least two roles.
-Each role should have distinct permissions.
+Each role must have distinct permissions.
 - Implement content negotiation middleware to return responses in JSON format.
 - Implement cache middleware for read all and read by ID operations for each model.
 - Implement rate limiting middleware based on the user's role.
-For example, users with the admin role may have a higher rate limit than users with the user role.
+For example, users with the role "X" may have a higher rate limit than users with the role "Y".

 ---